zenrocklabs/zenrock-docs/docs/docs/testnet-guides/explore-ethereum/policy-swap.md

 Open a new browser window and connect your second account with the zrChain frontend.
 Get some funds from the faucet to cover gas and transaction fees.
 (TODO - Screenshots)

+We are also going to support Passkeys that let you approve the action for a second device.
+This will add another layer of security to action approvals within a workspace.

 8. ***Pending Action***

 For the second account, you notice that a notification is shown over the Actions tab.
 You can see it corresponds with the signature request initiated with your first account.